 One of the biggest advantages is that you can remain out of the vigilant eyes of Uncle Sam and the IRS.

-You can always visit the depositories to view your metals, and you can withdraw them whenever you’d like – even if you are not yet qualified to take distributions (although this would incur the normal penalties from the IRS for early withdrawal).
-The metals are completely off the depository’s balance sheets, meaning they’re guarded from any external entities that might threaten to interfere with your investment.
+- You can withdraw your metals whenever you’d like – even if you are not yet qualified to take distributions (although this would incur the normal penalties from the IRS for early withdrawal).

 In all, it’s a fantastic solution for anyone who would like to safeguard their IRA or 401(k).